 Dumbbell Single-Leg Glute Bridge

-The Dumbbell Single-Leg Glute Bridge is a free-weight variation of the glute bridge performed with one foot on the floor and a dumbbell placed on the hips.
-By working one leg at a time, the exercise increases the demand on strength and stability while keeping the setup simple and accessible.
+The Dumbbell Single-Leg Glute Bridge is a unilateral hip extension exercise performed with one foot on the floor and a dumbbell resting on the hips.
+Working one leg at a time increases the demand on both strength and stability while keeping the setup simple.
+EMG analysis of hip extension exercises confirms that bridge variations produce high gluteus maximus activation (Gasibat et al., 2023), and performing them single-leg amplifies this effect by eliminating compensation from the opposite side.

-How to Perform the Dumbbell Single-Leg Glute Bridge
+How to perform the Dumbbell Single-Leg Glute Bridge

 - Lie flat on your back with knees bent at a 90-degree angle and feet flat on the floor about hip-width apart.